qurAI-amsterdam/ensemble-knowledge-distillation/README.md

 ## Preparations

-Place the images and segmentation masks into a folder.
-For example, you can download the data from [the KiTS19 Challenge](https://github.com/neheller/kits19)

 Install the required packages (requires a Python 3 installation):

 ```shell
 pip install -r requirements.txt
 ```

+The original images and segmentation masks need to be pre-processed before starting the network training.
+This example uses the data from [the KiTS19 Challenge](https://github.com/neheller/kits19).

 Resample the data: